New to nonprofit accounting? No problem!

 - How are you going to record the expenses that use this $5,000?

 - In a few months, how will you know how much money you have left from this $5,000?

 - How can you assure the grantor that those dollars were used for the correct purpose?

-You need this money set aside in a fund in your accounting!
-In a properly set-up fund accounting system, you separate those dollars into their own fund so you can tell how much of it you have spent, confirm that all those expenses were actually for the designated cause, and can see how much is available to spend in the fund.
+You need this money set aside in a fund in your accounting.
+In a properly set-up fund accounting system, you separate those dollars into their own fund so you can tell how much of it you have spent, confirm all those expenses were actually for the designated cause, and see how much is available to spend in the fund.
 It is almost like you have set up separate checking accounts for each fund, without the hassle of going to the bank and making separate deposits.

 Pro tip: Some business accounting software will mask funds as classes or categories to track income and expenses.
 But beware, it’s very difficult to find out how much money is remaining in your fund (the fund balance).

 Nonprofit Accounting 5-Day Email Course

 Want to learn more?
 Sign up and we will send you the entire course through email.
 We’ll discuss how to set up your chart of accounts, what to manage in your accounting on a day-to-day basis, and so much more.

 If you’re ahead of the curve and want to get started with awesome fund accounting, feel free to learn more about Aplos Accounting.